-Not only are title tags required in order to be included in Google search results, but Google identifies the words in your title tags as important keywords that they think are relevant to their users’ searches.
+Not only are title tags required in order to be included in Google search results, but Google identifies the important keywords in your title that they think are relevant to users’ searches.

 There’s one last thing to remember: every webpage on your website should have a unique title tag.
 Never duplicate this content.

 If you have a small website, such as 10 or 20 pages, it’s easy enough to review each title tag for uniqueness.
 However, if you have a larger website, you’ll want some help.
 This is a simple four-step process:

 Step #1: Open Ubersuggest, Input Your URL, and Click Search

 Step #2: Click “Site Audit” in the Left Sidebar